 I think of the 1994 genocide in Rwanda, which at the time was one of the most Christian countries in Africa.
 I think of Enron, whose CEO, Ken Lay, was a leader in his church, and yet he and others forged a culture of systematic deception.
 I also think of Congress, where only 9 percent of people approve of the job they are doing.
 And yet when we vote in new people, nothing seems to change.
 The culture persists, even despite efforts to move in a different direction.

-The usual Christian answer to this question is sin: We as humans have rebelled against our Creator and gone our own way.
+The usual Christian answer to this question is sin.
+We humans have rebelled against our Creator and gone our own way, and we suffer the consequences of living out of step from the way we were meant to.
 But there’s more to it than that.
 I’m tempted to sin in certain ways as an individual, but groups and societies can be tempted to sin in persistent ways.
 Racism looks different in the US than it does elsewhere.
 Gun violence looks different in the US than it does elsewhere.
 The New Testament sheds light on this question with what the apostle Paul calls the “principalities and powers.”

 In Colossians, for example, Paul is fighting against a system of thought that included elements of Judaism but also magic and interest in a variety of spiritual forces.
 It may not seem like this could apply to the secular West, but even here you still hear people talk about the universe telling them things or guiding them.
 Even for those who are spiritual but not religious, there seems to be a sense that there are larger forces at work in our lives.